miomip/interactive-tutorials/tutorials/learn-kt.org/en/Welcome.md

   - [[Build Tools]]

 ### Using what you've learned
 This section will contain no explaining of topics like how to declare variables.
-And more on how to use what prior sections have teached.
+And more on how to use what prior sections have teached. <br>
 If something is **not** clear because of the topic in question, it will be explained.
   - [[Commandline game]]
   - [[Simple server with Ktor]]